PanicAThePython/formacao-rocketseat_Python/modulo-01/jogo/README.md

 * Minding (Mind Stone, the yellow one);
 * Soul (Soul Stone, the orange one).

 The Powers also have weaknesses.
 Each weakness was defined following the content of Marvel comics ((Infinity Wars, vol. 8, 2019, Brazilian Edition); to be more especific).
+The weakness is only about the mainly Power, not the Bonus Power.
+So, if your rival has a Bonus Power which is your weakness, this do not affect you.

 #### 🤒 Power Types and Them Weaknesses:
 * soul loses to realistic;